coisavioleta/connections-puzzles/things.md

 # One of these things is not like the other puzzles

-These puzzles follow a pattern where three elements of a category fit, and the fourth is a different sense of the same category name.
+These puzzles follow a pattern where three clues form a category, and the fourth is a different sense of the same category label.
 Some people really like them and others don't.

 [One of these things is not like the other](https://connectionsplus.io/game/ia43S9)